 Dr. Barry Rayment is a mining geologist with 35 years experience in base and precious metal exploration and development.
 Dr. Rayment obtained his Ph.D. in Mining Geology at the Royal School of Mines, London.
-Mr. Rayment is the former President of Bema from 1990 to 1993 and a director of Bema from 1988 to 2007.
+Dr. Rayment is the former President of Bema from 1990 to 1993 and a director of Bema from 1988 to 2007.
 He is currently President of Mining Assets Corporation, a private company providing consulting services to the mining industry, based in Laguna Beach, California.
-Mr. Rayment is currently a director of Delta Mining & Exploration Corp. and a director of Golden Predator Mines Inc.
+Dr. Rayment is currently a director of Delta Mining & Exploration Corp. and Golden Predator Royalty and Development Corp.